ashuthe1/Golang-ollama/README.md

 ## Input Validation

 Input data for creating and updating students is validated to ensure it meets the required format and constraints.

----

-This completes the setup and provides the necessary details to use the FealtyX API.
-Happy coding!